Retention Policies Are a Key Part of Any Data Compliant Business But Where Do You Start?

 - They make it easier to keep your paperless office organised

-- Document retention policies help to dispose of confidential files on a frequent basis, ensuring that they remain classified and secure
+- Document retention policies help to safely dispose of confidential, but no longer relevant files on a frequent basis, ensuring that they remain classified and secure

 - making it much easier to find your current documents